joost-morsink/DataConvert/docs/design/README.md

 Because of the interface requirements combined with the need for strongly typed delegates, code generation is required for all but the most simple conversions.
 This library has a dependency on System.Linq.Expressions for code generation.

+### Decoration
+Converters can be decorated by extending and/or using the `DecoratedConverter`.
+The `RestrictTypesConverter` class can be used to restrict when some converter can be applied.
+A `Func<Type, Type, bool>` typed filter function can be passed as a constructor parameter.